 The seeds normally take six to eight weeks of growing and must be hardened off before they are transplanted into the garden.
 They can be started in a window box or small flats and then transplanted into small pots, paper cups with adequate drainage holes, or other containers once seedlings have become sturdy enough.
 Thin the seedlings as needed and pinch the tops to create stronger, stockier plants.
 Planting distances for tomatoes generally depend on the variety.
 These can also be found on the seed packets or refer to planting guidelines for your area.

-Tomatoes don’t thrive in cool conditions; tomatoes require an average temperature of 65 F. (18 C.) or higher to ripen.
-Therefore, be sure to wait until any threat of frost is past before setting your plants in the garden.
+Tomatoes don’t thrive in cool conditions; they require an average temperature of 65 F. (18 C.) or higher to ripen.
+Therefore, be sure to wait until any threat of frost has passed before setting your plants in the garden.
 Tomatoes require areas with full sun and should have adequate protection from strong winds as well.
 To help tomato seedlings become sturdier, you can lay them on their sides and cover them with soil.
 Leave the tops exposed; after a couple days, the tops will straighten and begin to grow upright.

 Once tomato plants become sturdy enough, you should stake them for further support.
 Staking tomatoes also makes harvesting easier, as the fruits are more accessible since they are kept off the ground.
 Tomatoes require a lot of water; therefore, to help retain moisture, you should always mulch tomato plants.
 You should also have tomato plants situated in an area that is easily accessible to water.